 Make use of the Gantt chart to plan and schedule tasks for each period.
 By default, the Gantt chart shows period markers, so it’s visually easier to grasp where one billing period ends and another one begins.
 If you do not wish to see these markers, you can untick the Billing periods box from the View options.

+2.2.
 Tracking budget burn

-Modifying periods and rolling over the budget
+2.3.
+Modifying billing periods and rolling over the budget

 You can modify billing periods by clicking the View periods button on the right-hand side and opening the Modify view.